 Conclusion

 Learning retention is the top priority for eLearning professionals.
-It doesn’t matter if you are creating a course to sell online or creating a training program for on-boarding new employees in your organization, in both conditions you target learning retention.
-A good learning retention results in new employees getting training quickly, or courses getting better reviews leading to its success in online markets.
+It doesn’t matter if you are creating a course to sell online or creating a training program for onboarding new employees in your organization; in both cases, you target learning retention.
+Good learning retention results in new employees getting training quickly, or courses getting better reviews, leading to their success in online markets.